STEbus: Pinout

 Address bus.
-This allows up to 1 MByte of memory to be addressed.
+This allows up to 1 MB of memory to be addressed.
 Current technology is such that processor requiring large amounts of memory have this on the processor board, so this is not a great limitation.
 I/O space is limited to 4K, to simplify I/O address decoding to a practical level.
 A single 74LS688 on each slave board can decode A11...A4 to locate I/O slave boards at any I/O address with 16-byte alignment.

 Typically 8 small jumpers or a single unit of 8 DIP switches or two binary-coded hexadecimal rotary switches are used to give each I/O slave board a unique address.